camunda/camunda-8-js-sdk/README.md

 ## Usage

-In this release, the functionality of the Camunda Platform 8 is exposed via dedicated clients for the component APIs.
+In this release, the functionality of Camunda 8 is exposed via dedicated clients for the component APIs.

 ```typescript
 import { Camunda8 } from '@camunda8/sdk'